 Full on-boarding and support

 You're focused on getting insights and results as quickly as possible.
 You know that getting your team on-boarded and trained means greater return on your investment and time.
 Our mapping experts offer one-on-one training when you sign up for an eSpatial account.
 As you work on your project, your Customer Success Manager will be available to answer any of your questions.
-You'll also have a range of helpful guides, blogs and videos to help you get the most out of eSpatial.
+You’ll also have a range of helpful guides, blogs and videos at your disposal on our website to help you get the most out of eSpatial.

 Improve your entire business with a territory map maker